aws-samples/dynamic-sagemaker-pipelines-framework/README.md

-## Dynamic Amazon Sagemaker Pipelines
+## Dynamic Sagemaker Pipelines Framework
 In this repo, we present a framework for automating SageMaker Pipelines DAG creation based on simple configuration files.
 The framework code starts by reading the configuration file(s); and then dynamically creates a SameMaker Pipelines DAG based on the steps declared in the configuration file(s) and the interactions/dependencies among steps.
 This orchestration framework caters to both single-model and multi-model use cases; and ensures smooth flow of data and processes.

 ### Architecture Diagram